ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 In normal operation, the validator is quickly activated at which point the validator is added to the shuffling and begins validation after an additional `ENTRY_EXIT_DELAY` epochs (25.6 minutes).

-The function [`is_active_validator`](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#is_active_validator) can be used to check if a validator is active during given epoch.
+The function [`is_active_validator`](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#is_active_validator) can be used to check if a validator is active during a given epoch.
 Usage is as follows:

 ```python
 validator = state.validator_registry[validator_index]